 Not necessary.
 As I mentioned above, you only need the Internet speed fast enough for the application at hand.

 That said, there's no need to go overboard with the fastest router on the market.
 Get one that has enough bandwidth for everyone in your family.

-How to figure out the needed bandwidth
+How to figure out the needed Wi-Fi bandwidth

 Here's simple math in figuring out which router is good enough.

-Consequently, you can expect the sustained bandwidth of 3200 Mbps.
-So if you have four in your family, each will get 800 Mbps.
+Consequently, you can expect a sure sustained bandwidth of 1600 Mbps.
+So if you have four in your family, each will get an allotment of 400 Mbps.

-That doesn't mean all of you will connect at that speed, or even close, but you'll have an idea of everyone's portion of your network's capacity.
+That doesn't mean all of you will connect at that speed or even close, but you'll have an idea of everyone's portion of your network's capacity.
 Also, note that you can also use the router's 2.4GHz for some extra bandwidth.

-By the way, 800 Mbps is way more than anything you'd need for Internet access, so the RT-AX88U can easily handle a house of dozen or so members and still give everyone speedy access.
+By the way, 400 Mbps is way more than anything you'd need for Internet access, so the RT-AX88U can easily handle a house of dozen or so members and still give everyone speedy access.

 So how fast is your broadband on your device right now?
 Take a quick test below.

-If your numbers aren't anywhere close to Gigabit, you’re not alone.
-Below are the average speeds of others who have taken this same test in the past couple of days, from around the world.
+You're not alone if your numbers aren't anywhere close to Gigabit.
+Below are the average speeds of those taking this same test in the past couple of days from around the world.

 Keep in mind that if you don't get the full speed on your specific device for one reason or another, that only means there's more bandwidth left for others in your home.
-As long as the connection is fast enough for the application at hand, the actual speed numbers don’t matter much.
+Also, you'll likely need to get your home wired if you really want to enjoy Gigabit or faster.